106th Cavalry Regiment: Equipment and armament

 The Bantam Jeep came in many configurations.
 The 106th Bantam vehicles were equipped with .30 caliber machine guns or mortars.

 The M8 Greyhound was equipped with a 37 mm gun, three machine guns, and two powerful radios.

 M5A1 Stuart Light Tank firing its 37 mm gun.

 The 106th Cavalry was lightly equipped to allow it to move quickly and deploy rapidly.
 They fought mounted in mobile Bantam Jeeps and M8 armored cars.
 Each squadron's complement of troops and vehicles consisted of a headquarters troop that included communication, administrative, mess, maintenance, transportation, and supply support, a medical detachment, a cavalry assault gun troop, and three reconnaissance troops, lettered A, B, and C. A squadron of about 760 men was about the equivalent of a typical Army battalion in numbers, though Cavalry units were typically smaller.

 The three reconnaissance troops were each equipped with Bantam jeeps with a bracket-mounted .30 caliber machine gun, manned by a soldier sitting in the front passenger seat.
 A second Bantam jeep was mounted with a 60mm mortar manned by two soldiers.
 Sometimes the Bantam was mounted with a .50 caliber machine gun.
 Each troop was usually equipped with a mixture of the three vehicles.
 To maximize speed and maneuverability on the battlefield, the Bantams were not given extra armor protection.
 The only modifications the 106th made was to add a wire cutter.
 They mounted a steel pole on the front bumper that extended above the driver's head because the Germans would sometimes stretch piano wire over roads with the intention of injuring or decapitating the driver.

-The third vehicle used was the six-wheeled, light-weight M8 Greyhound armored car, mounted with a 37 mm gun in a movable turret that could swing a full 360 degrees.
+The third vehicle used was the six-wheeled, lightweight M8 Greyhound armored car, mounted with a 37 mm gun in a movable turret that could swing a full 360 degrees.
 It also featured a .30 caliber coaxial machine gun that could move independently of the turret.
 The M8 was equipped with powerful FM radios to enable battlefield communications.

 E Troop, the squadron's mobile artillery, was the Cavalry Assault Gun Troop and consisted of three assault gun platoons.
 Each platoon was equipped with assault guns, short-barreled 75 mm howitzers in an open turret on an M8 chassis.
 They also utilized two halftracks to carry their headquarters unit and an ammunition section.
 Two gun sections used an M8 Greyhound.